 Unlike most cakes that can be converted to a bundt cake, 9×13 casserole cake, or even cupcakes, Angel Food Cake is different and does require an angel food cake pan.

-- While some Angel Food Cake recipes call for cake flour and granulated sugar, my recipe uses all-purpose flour and powdered sugar.
+- Sift the flour and powdered sugar.
+While some Angel Food Cake recipes call for cake flour and granulated sugar, this recipe uses all-purpose flour and powdered sugar.
 And the combination is incredible.
 Those two ingredients must be sifted together.
 And you must do it twice.

-- When separating your eggs, make certain there is no trace of yolk in the bowl that holds the whites.
+- All egg whites, no yolks.
+When separating your eggs, make certain there is no trace of yolk in the bowl that holds the whites.
+Not even a spec of yolk.
 This could prevent your egg whites from forming peaks when beaten.
+Your egg whites also need to be at room temperature before whipping into stiff glossy peaks.

-- As mentioned above ^^, you will need a special tube pan for this Angel Food Cake recipe.
+- Use a special tube pan.
+As mentioned above, you will need a special tube pan for this Angel Food Cake recipe.

 - DO NOT grease the pan.
 It might not sound right, but trust me – avoid the urge to use nonstick spray, butter, or anything!
 Yes, the batter will cling to the sides of the ungreased pan as it bakes, but this actually helps it rise, cool, and achieve that brilliant height and volume Angel Food Cake is known for.

 - Make certain your tube pan is completely dry before adding your batter.
-Any moisture can prevent it from rising properly.
+Any moisture or debris can prevent it from rising properly.

-- When cutting Angel Food Cake, use a sharp, serrated knife and a gentle sawing motion – like you would with freshly baked bread.
+- Cut your cake properly.
+When cutting angel food cake, use a sharp, serrated knife and a gentle sawing motion – like you would with freshly baked bread.
 By using a regular knife and cutting straight down, you’ll squish the delicate cake.

+- Can you freeze angel food cake?
+Yep!
 To freeze it, wrap either the entire cake or individual slices in plastic wrap, tightly.
+Make sure to remove as much air as possible.
 Then place in a freezer-safe bag or container and freeze for up to 3 months.
 Thaw the wrapped cake in the refrigerator overnight and bring to room temperature before serving.

 Ingredients